Hedging and Non-Affirmation: Quantifying LLM Alignment on Questions of Human Rights: Related Work

-Fairness is frequently measured via statistical parity, also known as demographic parity or independence.
+\textbf{Approaches to measuring disparity:} Group bias is frequently measured via statistical parity, also known as demographic parity or independence.
 This asserts that in fair models, group membership (e.g. race, gender) should not be predictive of model outputs \cite{hertweck2021moral}, \cite{raz2021group}.
-Statistical parity and related techniques like positive predictive value parity have been used to study fairness in AI systems for many years, including in supervised systems prior to the recent rise of generative AI such as LLMs.
-For example, parity-based metrics have been used to measure algorithmic fairness in various types of predictive systems, including those in healthcare and credit risk \cite{li2023survey}, \cite{grabowicz2022marrying}, \cite{pro_publica}.
-While parity-based metrics have been criticised for failing to take into account relevant context, they are an established reference point in fairness research, and can serve as a first indicator for whether group-based bias may be occurring.

 In terms of generative models, there are diverse tasks that have been proposed to measure fairness - ranging from those that measure bias in the semantic space (via semantic similarity tasks or entailment prediction) to those that measure the group fairness of properties of generated text (like toxicity and sentiment) \cite{dev2020measuring}, \cite{dhamala2021bold}, \cite{li2023survey}.
 There have also been calls for better metrics for evaluation that correspond most strongly to Realistic Use and Tangible Effects (RUTE) evaluations \cite{lum2024bias}.
-One related work measures disparities in conflict reporting and studies some groups in common with our work \cite{kazenwadel2023user}.
+Lastly, \citeauthor{kazenwadel2023user} [\citeyear{kazenwadel2023user}] measure disparities in conflict reporting and studies similar groups as our work.

-We adopt a parity-based metric to answer the simple question of whether human rights are endorsed equally in reference to different groups.
-In the discussion, we return to the implications of our findings and how additional fairness evaluation methods may be leveraged to build on this work.